feldmatias/CalDavFast/README.md

 - Run `docker compose up` to start the dependencies like database.
 (Can use `docker compose start` after the first time).
 - Run `cargo run` to start the server.
+- Run `cargo-watch -x run` to start the server in watch mode.

 - Run `cargo test` to run the tests.